-Warm, crispy, crunchy, salty, fragrant – there’s nothing like homemade tortilla chips, and these are These are truly Restaurant Style Homemade Tortilla Chips.
+Warm, crispy, crunchy, salty, fragrant – there’s nothing like homemade tortilla chips, and these are truly Restaurant Style Homemade Tortilla Chips.
 Pair them with a great Salsa or some stellar (I know the photo is unfortunate!) guac (like this Best Guacamole) and the result is heavenly!

 You can buy chips and if you look at my Salsa Recipes (You should check out my salsas!
 How’s that for a shameless plug?) and if you do you’ll see photos of store-bought chips, too.
 Hey, I might be a food blogger but I’m only human, lol!
 But know there is no way you’re going to get anywhere near the taste you’ll get if you just brave the mess and fry up a few of your own.